 Once you’ve created and published your pillar articles, the last thing you want to do is let them sit and languish on your website!
 Instead, keep them in front of your audience by promoting them in a number of different places:

-So overall, while it may take significantly longer to create your pillar content posts compared to the traditional blog posts you’ll post to your business blog, you should find the extra search and referral traffic – not to mention the number of new sales and repeat sales you’re able to secure as a result of the relationships your pillar pieces grow – to be well worth the effort.
+So overall, while it may take significantly longer to create your pillar content posts compared to the shorter blog posts you crank out on your business blog, you should find the extra search and referral traffic to be well worth the effort.